donaldRwilliams/BGGM/README.md

 ![](README-example-1.png)

 Some of the methods rely on sampling, so we found it most convenient to select the model after fitting-thus changing the threshold does not require refitting the model.
+This particular method does not require sampling from the prior or posterior distribution, but does rely on assuming normality.
+In the paper, Williams and Mulder (2019), it was shown these approximations performed well: the Bayes factor was consistent for model selection and invariant to the scale of the data.
+Sampling is possible for those not happy with the normal approximation.

 ``` r
 # select the network (threshold of 10)